How to Clean Granite Countertops and Make Them Shine

 Step 2: Scrub the Surface

 Since granite countertops have a sealant on them to keep them shiny and stain-resistant, you want to avoid using anything too acidic or basic on the granite.
+Frequent use of vinegar, Windex or bleach will dull the granite and weaken the sealant.
 Instead, a little soap and water should do the trick.
-Add dish soap and warm water to a sponge, get a good lather, and begin cleaning.
+Add dish soap and warm water to a sponge, get a good lather and begin cleaning.
+Avoid using abrasive pads, as granite can be scratched.
 Scrub your countertops from back to front in an "S" pattern.
 You may need to scrub a bit more if there is a really stubborn or sticky spill.

 Step 4: Disinfect the Surface

 In a spray bottle, create a 50/50 mixture of isopropyl alcohol and water.
 One cup alcohol and one cup water should do it.
-Spray the entire counter down with the water/alcohol mixture and wait five minutes (Image 1).
-After five minutes, wipe the moisture off the counters from back to front with a clean dish towel using a sweeping "S" motion (Image 2).
+Spray the entire counter down with the water/alcohol mixture and wait five minutes.
+After five minutes, wipe the moisture off the counters from back to front with a clean dish towel using a sweeping "S" motion.
 Once you've completed these steps, your counters should be clean and disinfected.